 All drivers have the responsibility to obey the rules of the road and ensure the safety of those around them.
 When a driver neglects this duty, there can be serious consequences for drivers and passengers in nearby vehicles and their own, and legal and financial repercussions for the driver.
-Drunk driving is a criminal offense, and it is punishable with jail time, fines, and other punitive measures.
+Drunk driving is a criminal offense in Austin and everywhere in Texas, and it is punishable with jail time, fines, and other punitive measures.

 There are two elements to a drunk driving accident case: the criminal suit and the civil suit.
 Here’s how the process works for each.

 In the state of Texas, driving with a blood alcohol content (BAC) above 0.08 is illegal under Chapter 49 of the Texas State Penal Code.
 If an individual causes an accident while above that legal limit, it can result in a felony charge if the victim(s) is killed or seriously injured as a result.

 Any accident involving drunk driving in Austin will therefore be subject to a criminal investigation.
 When police arrive at the scene of an accident, they should administer field sobriety tests and/or a breathalyzer to determine whether an individual was driving under the influence.
 If an officer decides that there is probable cause, they may arrest the individual in question.